nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes.md

 | Kinesis Firehose | Streaming → Storage | N/A | Automatic | ETL to S3/Redshift |
 | Kinesis Analytics | Analytics | N/A | N/A | SQL/Flink processing of streams |

+ – You can decrease the stream’s capacity by merging shards

+ – You can increase the stream’s capacity by splitting shards